sandeepnkulkarni/kubernetes-tutorials/docs/01-single-node-k8s-ubuntu-gcp-kubeadm.md

   Normal   Created           74s                  kubelet, k8s-master    Created container echoserver Normal   Started           74s                  kubelet, k8s-master    Started container echoserver
 ```
-After this, the scheduler will then be able to schedule Pods everywhere.

 ### (Optional) Add worker node
 In case you want to add worker node to the cluster, you can use command like below: